daveoftheparty/speedy-moq/prelaunch-checklist.md

 version: use semver to go from 0.0.0 to 0.0.1?
 - i think i want to cd to main directory (speedy-moq) and run:
 	- vsce login daveoftheparty
-	- vsce publish patch -m "hey beta, it's your birthday"
+	- vsce publish patch -m "publishing extension: is this thing on?"

 IT'S...
 ALIVE???